alessiapacca/igl-project/README.md

 - Currently using only the provided landmark example
 - To be updated when more landmark data available
 - Click the `Rigid Alignment` button to see the demo

+---

+## how to run non-rigid alignment example

+- Click the `Rigid Alignment` button first
+- Click the `Non-Rigid Warping` until the number of closest point constraint converges
+- Click the `Display Template` to see the warping result
+- If you reset threshold or resolution, start again from rigid alignment